Lucky Lilac

-Lucky Lilac (ラッキーライラック, foaled 3 April 2015) is a Japanese Thoroughbred racehorse.
+Lucky Lilac (ラッキーライラック, foaled 3 April 2015) is a Japanese retired Thoroughbred racehorse and active broodmare.
 As a two-year-old in 2017 she was undefeated in three races including the Artemis Stakes and Hanshin Juvenile Fillies and took the JRA Award for Best Two-Year-Old Filly.
 In the following year she won the Tulip Sho and was placed in both the Oka Sho and the Yushun Himba.
 In 2019 she won the Queen Elizabeth II Cup and finished second in the Hong Kong Vase.
 As a five-year-old in 2020 she defeated male opponents to win the Osaka Hai and recorded a second victory in the Queen Elizabeth II Cup.
 She has earned more than $7 million in prize money.

 Background

 Lucky Lilac is a chestnut mare with a narrow white blaze bred in Hokkaido by Northern Farm.
 She was sent into training with Mikio Matsunaga and raced in the black, red and yellow colours of Sunday Racing.
 She is an unusually large female Thoroughbred, weighing as much as 524 kg during her racing career.

 She was from the first crop of foals sired by Orfevre, who was the Japanese Horse of the Year in 2011 and whose wins included the Satsuki Sho, Tokyo Yushun, Kikuka Sho, Arima Kinen and Takarazuka Kinen.
 Orfevre's other progeny include the Satsuki Sho winner Epoca d'Oro.
 Lucky Lilac's dam, Lilacs And Lace showed to-class form as a three-year-old in the United States in 2011, winning the California Oaks and the Ashland Stakes.
 She was a granddaughter of the Acorn Stakes winner Stella Madrid who was in turn a daughter of the outstanding female sprinter My Juliet.